 We strongly encourage students to explore the Teachers College Office of Teacher Education website for more information about certification requirements and for links to helpful sites within the New York State Department of Education website.
 You may also contact your admission liaison, who will direct you to the appropriate contact within your program of interest or the teacher education office, depending on the question.

 TC's Office of Access and Services for Individuals with Disabilities (OASID) is dedicated to providing services and access to opportunities for individuals with both physical and learning disabilities.
 For more information about services and accommodations, please visit the OASID website.

 The Office of International Students and Scholars is responsible for the student visa process.
 They also assist international students in their transition to Teachers College.
 For more information regarding this office and the services they provide, visit their website.

 TC does have on-campus housing, but you should apply for this housing as early as possible since it is highly competitive.
 If you are seeking on-campus housing, it is recommended that you submit your housing application as soon as you are offered admission.
 Both single student and family housing options are available at TC.
 Preference is given to students from outside the New York metropolitan area.
 Please refer to Residential Services for additional information.

 There are many clubs and organizations that are specific to Teachers College.
 Our students may also join any of Columbia University’s nearly 500 clubs and organizations.
 Both TC and Columbia host fairs at the beginning of each year that allow students to gain more information about the organizations on campus.
-Stay up to date by visiting the Office of Student Affairs website.
+Stay up to date by visiting the Office of Graduate Student Life & Development website.